sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 ---
-title: Payments in Flex
+title: Payments in Sharetribe
 slug: payments-overview
-updated: 2023-09-04
+updated: 2023-10-24
 category: concepts-payments
 ingress:
-  This article introduces how payments work in Flex in general, and describes the default Stripe payment gateway integration
+  This article introduces how payments work in Sharetribe in general, and describes the default Stripe payment gateway integration
 published: true
 ---

-Flex is a full-fledged marketplace solution, complete with payment capabilities.
-In this article, you will learn about the Flex default payment integration, implemented with Stripe, as well as some alternatives in case the default integration does not fully serve your marketplace needs.
+Sharetribe is a full-fledged marketplace solution, complete with payment capabilities.
+In this article, you will learn about the Sharetribe default payment integration, implemented with Stripe, as well as some alternatives in case the default integration does not fully serve your marketplace needs.